bcpierce00/unison/README.md

 version, and CPU type.
 For a list of sources, See https://github.com/bcpierce00/unison/wiki/Downloading-Unison

-Generally, you should use the most recent formal release, currently 2.51.X.
+Generally, you should use the most recent formal release, soon to be 2.52.0, and currently 2.51.X.
 Earlier branches (e.g. 2.48) are no longer maintained, and bug reports are not accepted about these versions.
 This is true even though many packaging systems (including GNU/Linux distributions) continue to have 2.48.
 There are sometimes release candidates.
 There is always the master branch in git, which historically has been quite stable.

 Beware that Unison uses OCaml's built-in data marshalling, and that this facility is unstable across versions of "ocaml" (the standard